marius311/boinc2docker/README.md

 How it works
 ------------

 boot2docker is a compact (~25mb) bootable ISO based on TinyCore Linux which has everything set up so Docker can run inside of it.
 It also has Virtualbox Guest Additions preinstalled which is necessary to set up the shared folders needed to make this work with BOINC/vboxwrapper.
 We modify the ISO so that by default on boot it sets up everything needed to interact with vboxwrapper and runs a user provided script which starts a Docker image.
-(TODO:) The VM is also attached to a Virtualbox drive which persists in your project directory on the host.
-Any downloaded Docker images will be cached here, thus each host will never have to redownload any image.
+The VM also presists any downloaded Docker images to the hosts `project/` directory via the shared `scratch/` directory, so that each host will never have to redownload any image.
 This is extremely efficient if your apps are all based off of the same base images.

 TODO:
 -----
 * Persistence drive.
-  * How exactly will vboxwrapper handle it? (will require some modifications to vboxwrapper)
   * How to recover if it becomes corrupt.
-* How to limit 1 task / host.
+* 1 task / host.
+  * Figure out how to enforce this, OR....
-  * WISHLIST: Allow for more than 1?
-Can't see how that would work with current set up.
+  * Allow for more than 1.
 * Progress file
-* Allow multithreaded VM
+* Enable multithreaded VM
-* Better logging